What do I do first for SEO?

 Create a separate page for every product, service, or offering on your website.
 When you have one page optimized for one word, it’s easier to rank.
 When you have everything on the same page, Google gets confused, and you’re less likely to rank high.

 Make sure you create content that’s helpful to your Ideal Customer.
-It needs to answer their questions, provide value, and answer the question what’s in it for me for the customer.
+It needs to answer their questions, provide value, and answer the question of what’s in it for the customer.

 Don’t write for the search engine.
 Write for the customer.
 Always.
-Focus on your customer and what they need to know.
+Focus on your customers and what they need to know.

 You can create different types of content – website pages and blog posts like we’re discussing in this post.
 Still, you can also create video content, audio, infographics, social media, and more.
 Google values high-quality, relevant content that is detailed and provides value to the reader.

-There’s a lot you can do for SEO, but the basics in The Easy SEO Plan will get you started.
+You can do a lot for SEO, but the basics in The Easy SEO Strategy Step-by-Step Plan will get you started.
 If you’re curious about the technical side of SEO, you can set up a free Google Search Console account and find out if Google can crawl your website or is having issues.

 Make sure your website is mobile-friendly.
 People search the web via mobile phones more than desktops today, and Google knows this.
-You need to ensure your website looks good and is easy to interact with on mobile.
+You must ensure your website looks good and is easy to interact with on mobile.
 It matters to Google.

-They go as far now as to have "mobile-first" indexing.
+They have gone as far as to have "mobile-first" indexing.
 This means they check the mobile version of your website before ranking you.

 So, if your website doesn't look great on mobile or is hard to maneuver, it's likely to rank lower than a similar website that does.